Standing Committees & Task Forces

 Healthy Campus 2020 Coalition

 Healthy Campus 2020 is a framework to support campuses in improving the health of their community.
 The tenants of the framework are to create a network of people working toward a common vision of wellness, to prioritize the health needs of our community, to develop a plan with strategies and action steps, and to track progress.
-Last year, the Health & Wellness Committee adopted the HC2020 framework and redefined the committee around this work.
-This year, subgroups will explore wellness objectives around nutrition and body image, stress culture as it relates to over-involvement, the Last Day of Classes culture, and the scope and intention of the Campus Alcohol Policy.
+The Health & Wellness Committee adopted the HC2020 framework in 2014 and redefined the committee around this work.
+The structure of the committee allows for subgroups to work on specific initiatives as well as for the members of the group to share information about wellness initiatives, trends, and events on campus.
+For the 2016-2017 school year, the committee subgroups will be working towards promoting the coalition as well as exploring the intersectionality of specific health topics.
+Also new this school year, the coalition will be offering mini grants to the college community to expand the reach of our work.
 While the core of the Coalition will be comprised of Student Affairs professionals, we hope to build a larger network of stakeholders that include students, faculty and staff.

 The Medical Review Committee is a subcommittee of the Committee on Academic Status.
 The MRC, which includes medical and mental health providers, reviews petitions by students who, for medical reasons, seek accommodation or exemption from College policies related to enrollment status, housing and meal plan contracts, and/or disability.
 The Committee also advises the Dean of Students on the Medical/Emotional Emergency Policy (MEEP).